xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	"STRING" whether N is positive, negative or zero.

 $suggestion
-	if ``$set{spelling,true}`` was done before the query was parsed, then ``$suggestion`` will return any suggested spelling corrected version of the query string.
+        if ``$set{flag_spelling_correction,true}`` was done before the query was parsed, then ``$suggestion`` will return any suggested spelling corrected version of the query string.
 If there are no spelling corrections, it will return an empty string.

 $terms[{PREFIX}]
         list of query terms matching the current hit.
 The ability to specify a